Roland Joffé: TV director

 After university, Joffé joined Granada Television as a trainee director in 1973, where he directed episodes of Coronation Street, Sam, The Stars Look Down, Crown Court, Bill Brand, and Headmaster.

 In 1977, producer Tony Garnett was commissioned by the BBC to direct the play The Spongers within BBCs Play for Today series.
-He informed the BBC drama department that he wanted to hire Roland Joffé as director, but was told that Joffé did not possess BBC clearance and was regarded a "security risk" (see: "Christmas tree" list).
-The reason was that Joffé had attended some Workers' Revolutionary Party meetings in the early 1970s, although he never became a party member.
+He informed the BBC drama department that he wanted to hire Roland Joffé as director, but was told that Joffé did not possess BBC clearance and was regarded a "security risk" (see: "Christmas tree" files).
+The reason was that Joffé had attended some Workers Revolutionary Party meetings in the early 1970s, although he never became a party member.
 He explained around 1988: "I was very interested in politics at that time.
 But I was interested in what all the political parties were doing, not just the WRP, and I was never actively involved."
 Only after Garnett threatened he would "go public", was the veto on Joffé's appointment withdrawn.
 The Spongers won the prestigious Prix Italia award.

 Joffé also directed an episode in BBC's Second City Firsts in 1977 and later directed two more plays for Play for Today: The Legion Hall Bombing (1979) and United Kingdom (1981).
 In 1979, he directed the TV play No, Mama, No by Verity Bargate for the ITV Playhouse series, and in 1980 he made a version of 17th century dramatist John Ford's play 'Tis Pity She's a Whore as a TV film for the BBC.